Submission Preparation Checklist

 - Anyone (individual/company/institution) who has substantially contributed to the study for important intellectual content must be acknowledged.
 Acknowledge only persons who have made substantive contributions to the study.

 - It is the authors’ responsibility to check all references very carefully for accuracy and completeness.
 References must be one-spaced, in size 11 and numbered consecutively as they are cited.
 References should be in Vancouver style (superscripted Arabic numerals).
 References first cited in a table or figure should be numbered so they will be in sequence with the references cited in the text at the point where the table or figure is first mentioned.
-The minimal number of references should be 15 and 85% of them should be recent (published during the last 10 years).
+The minimal number of references should be 20 references and 85% of them should be recent (published during the last 10 years).
 Authors is recommended to use reference management software Mendeley®.
 Examples of correct references are given at the end of these instructions.

 B. Case Report

 Case report usually describes one to three patients or a single family.
 Case report containing a substantial novel finding should be unique, representing a diagnostic or therapeutic challenge and having a learning point for the readers.
 The title page: The words “case report” or “case study” should appear in the title along with the phenomenon of greatest interest (e.g., symptom, diagnosis, test, intervention).